dlt-hub/dlt/docs/website/blog/2023-06-15-automating-data-engineers.md

 - **Data collaboration and sharing**: Facilitating data collaboration and sharing across teams, ensuring data accessibility, and promoting data-driven decision-making within the organization.
 - **Continuous improvement:** Staying updated with emerging technologies, industry trends, and best practices in data engineering, and actively seeking opportunities to improve data processes, quality, and efficiency.

-### Let’s get a back of the napkin estimation of how much time they spend on those areas.
+### Let’s get a back of the napkin estimation of how much time they spend on those areas

 Here’s an approximation as offered by gpt.
 Of course, actual numbers depend on the maturity of your team and their unique challenges.